Patio Refresh: A Dreamy Escape

 The Refresh Begins

 The first step was furniture.
 I’d been casually stalking Costco’s outdoor sets for a couple years, and I knew what I didn’t want: no wicker, no plastic, and nothing high-maintenance.
 I finally landed on a metal set with plush beige cushions, two chairs that both rock and swivel (major win), and a small matching end table.
+I first saw them at the beginning of Spring, and I simmered so long, that when I finally jumped at the chance to get them, it was the last set in stock!
+Phew!

-To complete the setup, I found a coffee table on Amazon that matched perfectly — not too bulky, and just the right size for snacks, drinks, or a game of cards.
+To complete the setup, I found a coffee table on Amazon that matched perfectly.
+Not too bulky and just the right size for snacks, drinks, or a game of cards.
 I also added a coordinating storage bin to tuck everything away during the off-season.
 I also brought in a fountain to give it that “oasis” vibe.

 Furniture set with a coffee table, greenery, and green & blue tropical pillows.